How Do Events Reveal the Buying Committee?

 The Bottom Line: The Full Committee Decides the Deal

-The enterprise buying committee that decides a seven-figure purchase includes the VP who attended your keynote.
-The enterprise buying committee that decides a seven-figure purchase includes the architect who spent forty minutes in your technical session.
-The enterprise buying committee that decides a seven-figure purchase includes the champion who orchestrated the introductions.
-The enterprise buying committee that decides a seven-figure purchase includes the operations leader who was briefed over Slack that evening.
-The enterprise buying committee that decides a seven-figure purchase includes the CFO who was never registered for the event at all.
+The enterprise buying committee that decides a seven-figure purchase includes the VP who attended your keynote, the architect who spent forty minutes in your technical session, the champion who orchestrated the introductions, the operations leader who was briefed over Slack that evening, and the CFO who was never registered for the event at all.

 Your badge scanner saw three of them.
 Your CRM knows about one.
 Your revenue intelligence platform will see the deal accelerate in two weeks and have no explanation for the velocity change.

-Companies that close the gap will see buying committees forming while competitors wait for pipeline to show up in the CRM.
+The companies that close that gap will see buying committees forming while their competitors are still waiting for pipeline to show up in the CRM.

 Frequently Asked Questions